HoweLab/BouabidVu2026/README.md

    - D:/UG27/240214
    - D:/UG27/240214r
    - D:/UG27/240220
 2. Within each of the experiment folders are the extracted fluorescence files (has "ROIs" in the name) and behavior variable files (has "ttlIn1" or "ttlIn2" in the name).
-Since these are dual DA-ACh recordings, these data have been aligned into a single file with the file name format MOUSE_EXPDIR.mat, e.g., D:/UG27/240214r/UG27_240214r.mat.
+These data have been preprocessed (channels aligned, etc) into a single file with the file name format MOUSE_EXPDIR.mat, e.g., D:/UG27/240214r/UG27_240214r.mat.
 These files contains a struct with the following fields:
      - DA -- fluorescence data for DA
      - ACh -- fluorescence data for ACh
      - behav_DA -- behavior data aligned to DA fluorescence recording